brumm/atom-codesandbox/README.md

 You'll see a random color appear in the Preview Pane console!

+Psst: You can also create a new scratch file in your temp directory by running `Codesandbox: New Scratch Pad`

 #### Rendering

-There's a `<div id="root"></div>` that's available to your code, if you want to render something to the DOM, for example with React:
+There's a `<div id="root"></div>` that's available to your code, if you want to render something to the DOM.

+For example with React:

 ```js
 import React from 'react'